Epstein pearls are whitish-yellow cysts that form on the gums and roof of the mouth in a newborn baby.

 When to Contact a Health Professional

-If you are concerned about Epstein pearls in your infant, discuss it with your health care provider during a routine well-baby examination.
+If you are concerned about Epstein pearls in your infant, talk to your health care provider during a routine well-baby checkup.